Effective Standard Operating Procedures: A Guide to Writing SOPs for Your Business

 When we're in the thick of running our businesses, it can be hard to discern what's something we truly need to do and what's something the "gurus" are telling us to do in order to make more money off us.
 There are so many shoulds and shouldn'ts it's difficult to keep up.

 From an operations standpoint, effective standard operating procedures are one thing your business must never go without.
-This blog post will guide you through understand why I tell you this when I'm all about making your business work for you and provide direction for writing SOPs that work for your business and that you'll actually use.
+This blog post will guide you through writing SOPs for your business so you can finally get writing them off your to-do list.

 Sign up for my newsletter, Business & Balance, and get my blog posts to your inbox along with my best ideas on all things systems, delegation, and spending more time doing what you love.